The five stages of the method

 Concrete milestones and indicators at each phase.
 No vague measurement, no unverifiable result.

-Six examples of situations where we are brought in.
+Six examples of situations in which we are called upon

-These situations share a high-stakes subject, a decision to make, and the absence of an interlocutor capable of holding the issue end to end.
+These situations share a decision to make, and no one in-house able to hold the subject end to end.

 A business issue contains a technical dimension, and the angle of attack has yet to be found.